GreenFaith/algorithms/README.md

 ## DESCRIPTION:

-This repo is a `algorithms and data structure` lib for go.
+This repo is all about `algorithms and data structure` .

 Feel free to fork or make any contribution.